Returning Member? Login to retrieve information from your previous registration.

 BCC Sharks Swimmer Code of Conduct

-As a BCCS swimmer, you agree to follow the rules for behavior and sportsmanship wherever and whenever the BCCS are represented:
+As a BCCS swimmer, you agree to follow the rules of behavior and sportsmanship wherever and whenever you represent BCCS:

 • Show respect and be polite to EVERYONE.